Hornbill-Docs/esp-config/esp-config/organizational-data/organization.md

 |Setting Name|Description|
 |-|-|
 |task.onlyManagerCanAssignGroupUser|If this is set to true then only group manager can assign a task to a user which is already assigned to group.|
-|system.groups.mode|The the mode this instance's internal user org structure operates in.
+|system.groups.mode|The mode this instance's internal user org structure operates in.
 Information about the modes can be found here [organizational team structure](/esp-fundamentals/core-capabilities/organization-and-teams)